• Free shipping on all orders

 Suitable for:

-Pitbulls are best suited to small families and pet parents that have plenty of time to give them the attention and training they need, especially when they’re puppies.
+Pitbulls are best suited to small families and pet parents who have plenty of time to give them the attention and training they need, especially when they’re puppies.
 Pitbulls are great with children, and larger families looking for a protector who will be great with little ones should consider a Pit.
 Families with other adult dogs might want to avoid getting an adult Pitbull and start with a puppy so that there are fewer fighting issues.
 These lovable, trustworthy, and loyal dogs need lots of room to run around and don’t make good apartment dogs, although if you’re single and have lots of extra time, you could probably make it work.

 Pros